ivorydaae/SHDM2/README.md

 Don't hesitate to contact me via email: `loris.mattioni@dataiku.com` or via Slack, on `#course-dataiku` (workspace `dmds-2019`).

 I encourage you to take advantage of the office hours to get an answer quickly!
-Reminder: **office hours from 17.30 to 18.30**, Tuesday to Thursday.
+Reminder: **office hours from 17.30 to 18.30**, Tuesday to Thursday